CodeDragon03/CodeDragon03/README.md

 The ( Alliance of the Willing )<sup>Foundation</sup> is an attempt to empower people's first and machine's second way of internet.
 We are actively working to restore balance, correcting the systemic flaws of the past to avert the absolute control and surveillance state we are all currently sleepwalking into.
 While we stand firmly for the vulnerable, this protection cannot come at the cost of our collective liberty.
-Rushing blindly into restrictive, locked down systems only allows the <bold>bad actors</bold> cloaked as saviors to <bold> masquerade </bold> as the <bold> resistance </bold>.
+Rushing blindly into restrictive, locked down systems only allows the <strong> bad actors </strong> cloaked as saviors to <strong> masquerade </strong> as the <strong> resistance </strong>.
 <br/><br/>
 Furthermore, we are dismantling the economic model of our time.
 We are taking aim at the legacy Imperial monopolies that have completely sidelined the everyday citizen.
 To move forward, we must forge our own infrastructure from the ground up.
 We are want to